I Call Him the Vernon Rocket

 A quick walk up Main Street brought me to Russ’s Time Rock ‘n Roll Diner.
 It was closed so I can’t really report on the Gene Pitneyness of this place, but I’m going to guess there is a fair amount.

-I am not from Rockville and this is a townie kind of place.
+I like the food here though the weekend atmosphere is a little creepy.
+It always seems like an imposition to order anything if there aren’t a lot of other customers.
+I am not from Rockville this is a townie kind of place.
 The decor was changed from 50s American Graffiti Rockville Rocket Gene Pitney to a combo of that and local images.

 Owner Russell Johndrow takes his theme seriously.
 The walls in the restaurant are decorated with classic rock ‘n’ roll memorabilia from the 1950s and ’60s, including many pictures of Gene Pitney.
 They serve a breakfast that includes pierogis and and kielbasa which just sounds… insane to me.
 (And I like both, just not in the morning.)
-Anyway, I think we’ll keep Russ’s Time Rock ‘n Roll Diner on our Gene Pitney Tour.
+Anyway, despite the closure and the Polish breakfast, I think we’ll keep Russ’s Time Rock ‘n Roll Diner on our Gene Pitney Tour.

 Up next on the Rockville Rocket Rockin’ Rockville Tour was on top of Fox Hill.
 Good ol’ Fox Hill.
 Apparently young Gene used to climb to the top of Fox Hill and play.